 Soon, you will find yourself face-to-face with a national holiday.

-One that shortens your work week, requires Lee Greenwood to be blasted over the airwaves while you eat hot dogs and drink cold beer.
+One that requires Lee Greenwood to be blasted over the airwaves while you eat hot dogs and drink cold beer.

-To make your holiday as easy as possible, we've got your 4th of July Delivery Guide right here.
-Enclosed, you'll find a bunch of items that you can order directly to your house for the purpose of consumption.
-Because grilled meats, blueberry pie, gin-spiked pickles and scotch-laced cheeses have never not improved a backyard barbecue.
+So to make your holiday as easy as possible, we've prepared this 4th of July Delivery Guide.
+Below, you'll find a bunch of items that you can order directly to your house for the purpose of consumption.
+Because grilled meats, peach pie, gin-spiked pickles and liquor-laced cheeses have never not improved a backyard barbecue.
 That's just science.

 We weren't kidding about the hot dogs.
 This kit has everything you need to make it happen, including 10 all-beef Portillo's hot dogs and poppyseed buns, mustard, relish, sport peppers and celery salt.

 Nothing says America like Polish sausage.
 So here are some kielbasas from Gramercy Tavern.
-They're smoked over applewood, stuffed with Vermont cheese and would make a fine addition to your charcuterie board.
+They're smoked over applewood and hickory and would make a fine addition to your charcuterie board.

 Wrap your hands around one of these beauties, and you'll be firmly gripping ice cream between two chewy cookies from Wilmington, North Carolina favorite, Nye's.
 Have one for dessert if you can wait that long.
 But, as we all know, a sandwich is a perfectly acceptable lunch.